Al-Shabab attacks military base used by US forces in Kenya

-NAIROBI, Kenya (AP) — The U.S. military says the situation at a Kenyan airfield used by U.S. forces is “fluid” as fighting reportedly continues.
+NAIROBI, Kenya (AP) — Al-Shabab extremists overran a key military base used by U.S. counterterror forces in Kenya before dawn Sunday, destroying U.S. aircraft and vehicles, Kenyan authorities said.
+It was the al-Qaida-linked group’s first attack against U.S. forces in the East African country, and the military called the security situation “fluid” several hours after the assault.

-A statement by the U.S. Africa Command says the Manda Bay airfield “is still in the process of being fully secured.”
-It does not say whether any U.S. or Kenyan forces were killed.
+It was not yet clear whether any U.S. or Kenyan forces were killed.
+A U.S. Africa Command statement, issued after al-Shabab released photos of blazing aircraft, said “an accountability of personnel assessment is underway” and the Manda Bay airfield was “still in the process of being fully secured.”
+Kenya’s military said four attackers were dead.

-The Somalia-based al-Shabab extremist group has claimed responsibility and asserts that intense combat continues.
-The U.S. statement calls the al-Shabab claims exaggerated and says U.S. and Kenyan forces repelled the attack.
+Al-Shabab, based in neighboring Somalia, claimed responsibility and asserted that “intense” combat with U.S. forces continued.
+The U.S. statement called the al-Shabab claims exaggerated and said U.S. and Kenyan forces repelled the attack.

-This is the first known al-Shabab attack against U.S. forces inside Kenya, a key base for fighting one of the world’s most resilient extremist organizations.

 An internal Kenyan police report seen by the AP said two fixed-wing aircraft, a U.S. Cessna and a Kenyan one, were destroyed along with two U.S. helicopters and multiple U.S. vehicles at the Manda Bay military airstrip.
 The report said explosions were heard at around 5:30 a.m. from the direction of the airstrip.
 The scene, now secured, indicated that al-Shabab likely entered “to conduct targeted attacks,” the report said.